markusritschel/cookiecutter-pysci-project/{{ cookiecutter.project_slug }}/README.md

 ```bash
 git clone https://github.com/{{ cookiecutter.github_username }}/{{ cookiecutter.project_slug }}
 ```
-As a next step, although optional, I'd highly recommended that you create a new virtual environment.
+As a next step, although optional, I'd highly recommended that you create a new virtual environment (e.g. `conda create -n <whatever-name> python pip`). <br>
+Tip: Although `pip` is probably already installed on your system, if you're using conda you should install `pip` in your environment to make packages that you install afterwards via `pip` only available in your virtual environment.

-Then, in the new, cloned directory (`cd {{ cookiecutter.project_slug }}/`) run
+Then, in the new, cloned directory (`cd {{ cookiecutter.project_slug }}/`) run either
 ```
 python setup.py install
 ```
-to make the source code in `src` as a package available.<br>
-Or, if you plan on making changes on the code, run
+to make the source code in `src` as a package available or, if you plan to changes on the code, run
 ```
 python setup.py develop
 ```
 instead of the prior command.
-That way, any changes you make in the source code should be immediately reflected in the installed version and therefore be instantly available for imports.
+That way, your package is installed in [developer mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html), meaning that any changes you make in the source code are be immediately reflected in the installed version and therefore be instantly available for imports.

 Next, make the raw data available or accessible under `data/` (see project structure below).
 If the project is dealing with large amounts of data that reside somewhere outside your home directory,